 What is Oral Neoplasene?

-Oral Neoplasene is an herbal veterinary medication made of bloodroot extract, halogens and water.
+Oral Neoplasene is an herbal veterinary medication made from bloodroot extract.

 In our clinic, the term “Neoplasene” is often interchanged with the term “Bloodroot”, because bloodroot is a much easier word for our clients to remember.

 However, generic bloodroot extract will not provide the same benefits as veterinary Neoplasene.